-This course is cross-listed as HON 3132-01 (27364)

 Course Number: HON 3332H

 Instructor: Rayder

-Instructional Mode: Synchronous Online
+Instructional Mode: Hybrid

-Class Number: 27363
+Class Number: 20739

-Days and Times: F 2:00 PM-3:00 PM
+Days and Times: F 9:00 AM-10:00 AM

 Collegiate life transcends the classroom because learning is experiential, intentional, and includes research, study abroad, and public service.
-In this course, sophomores and juniors interested in making the most of their academic career will develop a personalized collegiate map to meet their academic and professional goals and learn how to build a network of UH mentors, get started in conducting research, apply for fellowships to fund external opportunities and graduate school, and discuss scholarly topics within their field.
-Students will also hone the skills needed to be successful upon graduation, such as developing a personal statement, creating a CV, and asking for letters of recommendation.
+In this course, sophomores and juniors interested in making the most of their academic career will develop a personalized collegiate map to meet their academic and professional goals, and learn how to build a network of UH mentors, get started in conducting research, apply for fellowships to fund external opportunities and graduate school, and discuss scholarly topics within their field.
+Students will also hone skills needed to be successful upon graduation, such as developing a personal statement, creating a CV, and asking for letters of recommendation.
 More importantly, students will learn to make curricular and co-curricular decisions that impact their longterm goals and broaden their worldview.
 Students may enroll in either the 1 or 3 credit hour version; for Leadership Studies credit students must be enrolled in the 3 credit hour course.